Bondi Rescue: Books

 The first book written about Bondi Rescue was by Nick Carroll and published on 1 November 2009.
 It was titled Out the Back with Bondi Rescue: True Stories Behind the Hit TV Show and was about the Bondi lifeguards and took readers 'behind-the-scenes' and showed their 'journeys and the effect this has had on their lives'.

 A second book, titled Stories From the Bondi Lifeguards, was published on 1 February 2015 and showed a 'behind-the-scenes' look and memorable stories from the lifeguards on Bondi Rescue.
 The book was written by a some of the lifeguards who frequented the show.

 Trent Maxwell, commonly known as Maxi, published a series of children's books in 2018 about his lifeguarding experiences.

 Mobile game

 A game based on the show was developed for iPhone and iPad.
-In the game, the player is a lifeguard who must keep the swimmers between the flags and protect them from hazards.
+In the game, the player is a lifeguard who must keep the swimmers from drowning and protect them from hazards.